 Superstitions About Mirrors

-Mirrors have long been the focus of numerous myths and superstitions throughout history.
+Mirrors have long been the focus of myths and superstitions throughout history.
 Particularly in Europe, many cultures have regarded breaking a mirror as an ominous sign, often associated with impending death.

 Breaking A Mirror